henniggroup/MPInterfaces/README.rst

 3. python setup.py install(or develop)

 4. Copy the mpint_config.yaml file from config_files/mpint_config.yaml
-   to mpinterfaces/mpint_config.yaml
+   to ~/mpint_config.yaml
-   and update the file so that you have the following environment variables :
+   and update the file so that you at least have the following environment variables :

    - MAPI_KEY=the_key_obtained_from_materialsproject